 Kat was one of the speakers featured at AANE's Uncommon Gala in 2019.

-Gus and Ashley are a married couple on the Autism Spectrum.
+Gus and Leah are a married couple on the Autism Spectrum.
 Gus was diagnosed with Asperger's Syndrome at the age of 40.
-He is a Computer Engineering PhD with a nearly 20-year career in Microprocessor Architecture, but also has a Bachelor's Degree in English Literature and a passion for writing.
-In addition, Gus is the father of a precocious middle school aged boy, also likely on the Autism Spectrum (but not officially diagnosed).
+He is a Computer Engineering PhD with a nearly 20-year career in Microprocessor Architecture but also has a Bachelor's Degree in English Literature and a passion for writing.
+In addition, Gus is the father of a precocious middle school-aged boy, also likely on the Autism Spectrum (but not officially diagnosed).
 Although separated from his child's mother, Gus is a very active parent.
-Ashley was diagnosed with Autism Spectrum Disorder at the age of 30.
+Leah was diagnosed with Autism Spectrum Disorder at the age of 30.
 She has experience working in political and union organizing as well as in education, and is pursuing a career as an instructional designer.
 Both of them are devoted aspiring novelists, each working on their first book.
-Ashley and Gus are in a committed, long-term romantic, artistic, and Autistic relationship.
+Leah and Gus are in a committed, long-term romantic, artistic, and Autistic relationship.
 They share a household and all of the assets and responsibilities this includes: finances, cooking, cleaning, shopping, personal space and articles, calendars, etc., not to mention the care of an Autistic tuxedo cat.
 As a couple, they speak to the experiences both of growing up as Aspies, as well as raising one in a co-parenting capacity.
 They can also address the unique challenges and benefits of living as a couple on the Autism Spectrum.
-These include bridging inherent barriers to communication, coping with with emotional and sensory issues, and managing both shared deficits and complementary gifts.
+These include bridging inherent barriers to communication, coping with emotional and sensory issues, and managing both shared deficits and complementary gifts.
 But it also entails the strong solidarity and connection that come from sharing an atypical point of view and confronting a world that, more often than not, fails to understand or empathize.
 They testify to the fact that it is possible to find companionship, intimacy, laughter, and love on the Autism Spectrum.

 Edward Hudson is a self-diagnosed adult with AS.
 Mr. Hudson grew up in the 1950's at a time when Asperger's Syndrome was unknown to the medical community.
 The understanding that he developed about his AS opened a new world to him, as he began to understand and accept himself for who he is.
 He has used his artistic talents to develop a career in the helping profession.
 In his talks, he describes what it was like to grow up in the 1950's in a neurotypical world and to find his voice.
 Mr. Hudson has spoken on several topics, including how he made his AS work for him, the power of disclosure, and the power of recreating one’s life after diagnosis.
 He encourages fellow "Aspies" to accept their uniqueness, find their niche, and make it work.
 His positive personality and positive attitude about life show that with hard work and realistic goals, individuals with AS can reach their dreams.